Calvin16102/Discord-Bot-can-manage-messages/README.md

 # What you need
-Discord bot token
+- Discord bot token
-Discord Developer Portal
+- Discord Developer Portal
-Replit
+- Replit (Repl.It)
-UptimeRobot
+- UptimeRobot

 You will need Replit and UptimeRobot to make the bot active even a year.